suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/solitary.md

 ## Introduction

-Solitary Unit Tests, or isolated tests, are designed to evaluate a single unit of work entirely separate from its external dependencies.
+Solitary Unit Tests, or isolated unit tests, aim to evaluate a single unit of work entirely separate from its external dependencies.
 These tests leverage test doubles, such as [mocks](/docs/glossary/mock) and [stubs](/docs/glossary/stub), to mimic the behavior of these dependencies.
 This method is pivotal for confirming the functionality and reliability of individual units within a system, ensuring that each part performs as expected under